 A collaborative project devoted to educating science and medical librarians on e-Science, the portal was initiated at the University of Massachusetts Medical School through funding from the National Network of Libraries of Medicine.

 Explore key concepts and research tools in select subject areas and prepare to engage faculty about their research.
 Information on Science Boot Camp West is forthcoming.

 An open access, peer-reviewed journal that advances the theory and practice of librarianship with a special focus on services related to data-driven research in the physical, biological, and medical sciences.

-A resource for Library and Information Science professionals, Archivists, IT professionals, Data Managers and others who want information about the specific data generated and used in research areas and sub-disciplines that may be published, shared and perserved for re-use.
-Data Curation Profiles capture requirements for specific data generated by a single scientist or lab, based on their reported needs and preferences for the data.
+A resource for Library and Information Science professionals, Archivists, IT professionals, Data Managers and others who want information about the specific data generated and used in research areas and sub-disciplines that may be published, shared and preserved for re-use.
 Created by the Distributed Data Center at the Purdue University Libraries and the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign.

 "The DuraSpace eScience Institute is designed to help academic and research libraries develop a strategic agenda for e-research support with a particular focus on the sciences."